Multiprecision computations with Schwarz methods: Algebraic Schwarz methods

 \end{theorem}

-\begin{remark} We note that Theorem~\ref{thm_secIntro_SM_MmatrixConvergence} seemingly guarantees RAS convergence even for ``no overlap'' case where $W_i=\overline{W}_i$ for some (or all) $i$.
-At first this might seem contradictory to the analytic results for the standard Laplace test problem, where $W_i$ corresponds to discretization of the problem on $\Omega_i$.
-But there is no contradiction as even the ``no overlap'' case in the algebraic sense corresponds to the ``$h$ overlap'' in the analytic sense of the subdomains $\Omega_i$, thanks to the Dirichlet boundary condition enforcement. \end{remark}

-We also note that there are other methods closely related to the metnioned ones, e.g., the RAS method has number connected variants (e.g., WRAS,ASH,RASH,WRASH, see~\cite[Section 6]{frommer2001algebraic} for further references).
+We remark that there are other methods closely related to the ones mentioned, e.g., the RAS method has numerous related variants (e.g., WRAS, ASH, RASH, WRASH, see~\cite[Section 6]{frommer2001algebraic} for further references).
 We do not consider them in this paper.